realchoodle/cpu-usage/README.md

-## cpu-usage
+## Update

-A Bash script to help monitor CPU usage.
+Okay I have to learn awk first lmao